 5.5hrs north of Perth lies Hutt Lagoon in Port Gregory, a pink lake which stretches over a massive 70KM.
 Hutt Lagoon is also a favourite set location for fashion brands like Lancôme and Myer.

-You can book this 1 hour buggy tour around Hutt Lagoon and learn all about the local history around it, which would be super cool!
+You can book this 1 hour buggy tour around this Port Gregory pink lake and learn all about the local history around it, which would be super cool!
+Or if you’re driving the Perth to Broome road trip, I recommend swinging by here as it honestly must be the best pink lake in Australia.

 In summer the lake dries out to form a big salt lake – the colour is still pink but it is very pale.
 You are able to walk on the lake when it is dry and take some epic photos!
 Then, in winter (or after big rains) the lake fills up again.